data-pup/misc-notes/cretonne-issue-317/IMPL_NOTES.md

    What should I name this recipe?
 What should I place in the name?
 *  Should this have a predicate?
 I am having trouble seeing where the `is_sign_positive` function should be placed.

+__Answers__

+Got some answers regarding the questions above :)

+*  Check `filetests/isa/x86/binary64.cton` for example on how to test this :)
+*  `outs` will be an FPR, `ins` will be empty, since it is an immediate value.
+*  I figured this out above, but indeed I will want to make a new subclass of FieldPredicate.